nikita-jaya/gene-expression-project/README.md

-# gene-expression-project
+# Deep Learning and Clustering Analysis of Gene Expression Project
-Deep Learning and Clustering Analysis of Gene Expression Project
+*Completed as a final project Carnegie Mellon University's 36669 Graduate Statistical Genomics and High-Dimensional Inference course*